 The benefits of offshore banking can be broken down into three main categories: Security, Opportunity, and Freedom.
-In each of these categories are specific benefits of offshore banking and bank accounts that we explain in detail below in this article.
+In each of these categories are specific benefits of offshore banking.
+And you can access them by opening offshore bank accounts.
+We explain this in detail below.

 If you’re new to offshore banking, it might be hard to believe that offshore banks are safer than those banks in your home country.
 This is called “home bias,” and it’s a normal fault.
 It happens when you think that something is “better” simply because it originates in your home country.